DeltaRig/Master/README.md

 # C Project

-Example is on dtaidistance/src/DTAIDistanceC that run DTW direct in C. I
+Example is on dtaidistance/src/DTAIDistanceC that run DTW direct in C.

+**DTW with OpenMP implementation** was developed by Merth.

+**DTW with MPI version 1** All process read the file and organize in memory all stocks.
+Master send the position of the stocks and slaves calculate and respond the value to master organize.

+**DTW with MPI version 2** Just master have the information in memory and will send by message the sequence to be calculated.
+Master is responsible to organize the block of results in momery and return it.

 ## MPI how to run (Linux)